Irish Traffic Signs Logo

 What does the Merging With Traffic From Right sign mean in Ireland?

-In Ireland, the Merging With Traffic From Right sign indicates: Traffic streams from right joining main flow.
+In Ireland, the Merging With Traffic From Right sign indicates: Merging with Traffic from Right warning sign in Ireland.
+This traffic sign alerts drivers that traffic from side roads or other lanes will be merging into their lane from the right, requiring reduced speed and careful attention to avoid collisions.
 Understanding this is crucial for safe driving and passing your DTT.

 What type of sign is the Merging With Traffic From Right?